 - Data structures like Arrays, LinkedList, Stack, queues, 2D arrays, sets, binary trees, hashtables, etc.

 - Strings, Boolean, control statements (for, while, do, etc.), conditional statements (if-else if)

 - Sorting algorithms like the bubble sort, merge sort, quick sort, selection sort, etc.

 - Writing lots of medium-complexity and straightforward code

-With basic programming language, you can get started with machine learning algorithms.
-Most books come with at least a crash course on programming languages as well.
-Also, you need to be familiar with library functions to be used while coding, which will come with practice, practice and more practice!
+With primary programming language, you can get started with machine learning algorithms.
+Most books also come with a crash course on programming languages.
+Also, you need to be familiar with library functions to be used while coding, which will come with practice, practice, and more practice!

 - What is Machine Learning?